BrianDriscollCode/title_boxing_store/README.md

 ### Objective With this Project

-This program demonstrates a way to build a website by creating reusable components, enabling clients to list products without building new web pages for every product type or item.
-This approach is cost-effective for building websites while also enabling account functionality.
+This program showcases an efficient method for building a website using reusable components.
+It allows clients to list products without needing to create new web pages for each product type or item.
+This approach is cost-effective and also supports account functionality, making it ideal for scalable website development.

 ### Reusable Components

-This application uses reusable components to create web pages using structured data.
-The React JavaScript files in these folders utilize Redux state to populate the page with user account information and product information:
+This application uses reusable components to generate web pages from structured data.
+The React JavaScript files in these folders leverage Redux state to display user account and product information on the page:

 1. components/body/product
 2. component/body/product/single